Generic selectors

 Best pubs for away fans near the Chelsea stadium

-As is usually the case, while the selection for home supporters is seemingly endless, the same cannot be said for travelling away fans, as visiting supporters are unlikely to be welcomed at pubs more advertised for the home support.
+As is usually the case, while the selection for home supporters is seemingly endless, the same cannot be said for travelling away fans, as visiting supporters are unlikely to be welcomed in pubs more advertised for the home support.

 Earl's Court is likely to be your best bet, with The Blackbird marginally closer to Stamford Bridge than some other options.